VladZg/Get/Readme.md

-# Repository with python scpripts for "Inzheneere preparation"
+# Repository with python scpripts for "Inzheneerochka"